dnanexus/dxWDL/doc/ExpertOptions.md

   }
 }

-# if you wish to include an additional config file, please set the "conf" to `null`
+# if you do not wish to include an additional config file, please set the "conf" to `null`
 {
   "custom-reorg" : {
     "app_id" : "applet-12345678910",